Protecting Your Paycheck in a Volatile Energy Market

 Where’d all the people go that help keep the lights on?

 Partly because of COVID, we’re also suffering from a labor shortage in certain industries.
 The pandemic-induced Great Resignation continues, with more than 47 million people quitting their jobs in search of higher-paying work or a company with a better culture.
 Labor shortages impact your energy bill when there are fewer people moving fuel from where it’s produced to where it’s consumed.

 Simply put, the logistics of getting energy to your home are strained and more costly because workers are less willing to do it for pre-pandemic level pay.
 That wage cost is likely going to be passed along to you.
 How?
 In the form of higher energy prices.

 Why war in Ukraine affects energy

 Lastly, and maybe most profoundly, there’s the war in Ukraine.
 Aside from the terrible humanitarian crisis it’s causing, it’s also pushing up energy costs.
-Because of the war, and the economic sanctions the U.S. has placed on Russian fuel as a result, prices for a barrel of oil have risen to a seven-year high.
+Because of the war, and the economic sanctions multiple countries have placed on Russian fuel as a result, prices for a barrel of oil have risen to a seven-year high.